-- Traveled on or after Aug.
-27 to Guadeloupe.
+- Traveled on or after Dec.
+17 to Andorra.

-- Attendance at any gathering of 500 or more where individuals do not socially distance (6 feet) and wear a mask.
+- Attendance at any out-of-state or in-state mass gatherings of 500 or more where individuals do not socially distance (6 feet) and wear a mask.

 - Been on a cruise ship or river cruise on or after March 15, 2020.